Earn a Bachelor’s Degree in Global Studies

 Hear more from Dr. Bourgeois

-Possible career paths with a Bachelor of Science degree in Global Studies include:
+Possible career paths with a minor in Global Studies include:

 Through successful completion of the Global Studies Program, students will: